catx0rr/bufferoverflow/README.md

 # Jump to a shell code

-We can jump to a shellcode in a reliable way instead on directly to the EIP.
-If it contains a nullbyte or badchars, it will just terminate our shellcode.
-Lets find a return address, to jump on our shellcode.
+If it contains a nullbyte or badchars, the shellcode will break.
+A reliable way is to find an jmp esp directly to EIP.

 Mona (while on crashed state)
 ```
 mona jmp -r esp -cpb "\x00\x16\x2f\xf4\xfd"
 ```

 Click the View -> Log, if it doesnt show.
-We can see the ESP return addresses.
-We can use it to leverage and jump to our shellcode.
+We can see the ESP return addresses and it can be leveraged and move to our exploit.
 Take note of the memory addresses available.

 ![jmp_esp.png](https://github.com/catx0rr/bufferoverflow/blob/master/oscpoverflow-prep/overflow5/img/jmp_esp.png)